lonelycode/tyk-io-site-content/v1.9/quotas-limits-security/policies.md

 Secondly, the `is_inactive` flag applies to the key itself.
 If you set this value to `true`, any key with this policy will be disabled, you can actually set this same value on a key object to make the single key inactive, but as part of a policy it makes it possible to deny access to a whole block of users with a single change.

+### Creating trial keys

+As of v1.9 it is possible to have a policy create "Trial" keys, these are keys with a fixed expiry date set in the number of seconds from the time of the keys creations.

+Although key expiry can be set in the session object on creation, when a key is created using the portal or a key request it will have a default expiry time.

+To set a trial key expiry, simply add:

+	`key_expires_in: 50000`

+To the policy object, when the key is generated, the expiry will be forced.

 ### Enabling a policy in standalone / file based mode